When you meet with your estate planning attorney for the first time, you should bring with you:

 Financial advisor?
 Yes!
 If you have a financial advisor you work closely with, consider bringing them to your estate planning meetings.
 Your financial advisor can provide valuable information as you draft your estate plan.

 Estate planning can be overwhelming, especially during your first consultation.
 Clients often “blank” on questions because there is a lot of new information thrown at them at once.
 Your financial advisor is an expert on your finances.
-It is your advisor's job to know your financial goals and understand how your assets are titled.
+It is your advisor’s job to know your financial goals and understand how your assets are titled.
 A good financial advisor knows how important it is to have a good estate plan to meet your long term financial goals.
-Here are some ways your financial advisor can work with you and your attorney on your estate plan:
+Here are some ways your financial advisor can work with you and your Tennessee estate planning attorney on your estate plans:

 Preparing for Your Estate Planning Meeting